chomarieh2006/data_retrieval_nlp/README.md

 Note: This is temporary and will soon be implemented into the main program to take arguments.

 **Generate Embeddings and Data Retrieval**

 Once plain text files have been obtained, run `doc_retrieval2.py`.

+When asked for "Path to directory," type path to downloaded directory and the folder name which contained the zip files.
+For example: home/name/Documents/demo/

 Each time you run the program, it will generate embeddings for any new text (which will include everything when running this program for the first time).
 This may take a significant amount of time for large datasets.

 Once embeddings have been generated, you will be prompted for a search term.

 ## Note